 Business Asset Disposal Relief (BADR): What Employers and Employees Need to Know About Share Options

-BADR is a tax relief that allows individuals to pay a reduced rate of Capital Gains Tax (CGT) on the sale of qualifying business assets, including company shares.
-The relief can be applied to up to £1 million of lifetime gains.
+Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief, allows individuals to pay a reduced rate of Capital Gains Tax (CGT) when selling qualifying business assets, including company shares.

 Disposal Date CGT Rate under BADR